-Atalanta BC – Villarreal: Yellow Submarines Sink Atalanta’s Adventure (2-3)
+Atalanta Bergamo – Villarreal: Yellow Submarines Sink Atalanta’s Adventure (2-3)

 The final act of the Champions League group stage would feature at Bergamo, the home of the divine.
 But, falling to a hefty deficit, Atalanta could not conjure up an otherworldly outcome as Villarreal’s crafty frontline stole the show in a thrilling five goal encounter.